MirantisContainers/mke-docs/content/docs/concepts/cni.md

 | `CALICO_STARTUP_LOGLEVEL` | Sets the early log level for `calico/node`. | Provider specific[^0] | `DEBUG` |
 | `FELIX_LOGSEVERITYSCREEN` | Sets the log level for `calico/felix`. | Provider specific[^0] | `DEBUG` |

-[^0]: For the valid values, consult your provider documentation.
+[^0]: For the available values, consult your provider documentation.

 ## Limitations